 Testimonial from an Albert user: “This app has been super helpful over the last couple of months.
 I had no idea how to start saving for my move from DC to LA and the Albert Geniuses helped me set up a savings goal for both my moving expenses and rent.
 They laid out how much I should aim to save and where I should focus on reducing spending in order to hit my goals on time.
 Categorizing my spending has truly been eye-opening.
 I had no idea I spent so much money on coffee.
 What I love about the service is how easy it was to talk to them – I got to text them on my own time.
 They also helped me find a rewards credit card to use for my moving expenses and have been very reassuring about my financial goals.
 I’ve already recommended the app to my friends and can’t wait to see how they help me save over the next months!” — User Cheddar4, reviewing in Apple app store.

 Choosing the best app for your goals

 While there are a lot of budgeting and personal finance apps on the market, the best one is one you’ll actually use.
-An app can help you organize your finances, be mindful of a budget, or give you ideas or avenues on ways you can spend, save, or invest, but ultimately, it’s a tool that’s only as good as you make it.
+An app can help you organize your finances, be mindful of a budget, or give you avenues for spending, saving, or investing, but ultimately, the app is a tool that’s only as good as you make it.
 So download one and give it a try — we promise, Candy Crush won’t feel jealous.